hazelcast/hazelcast-reference-manual/src/Health.md

 ## Health Check and Monitoring

-Hazelcast provides an HTTP based health check implementation and a Health Monitoring utility explained as below.
+Hazelcast provides the HTTP-based Health Check endpoint, the Health Check script, and the Health Monitoring utility.

-### Health Check
+### HTTP Health Check

 This is Hazelcast's HTTP based health check implementation which provides basic information about your cluster and member (on which it is launched).